luxfi/node/README.md

 docker image ls
 ```

-The image should be tagged as `avaplatform/node:xxxxxxxx`, where `xxxxxxxx` is the shortened commit of the Avalanche source it was built from.
-To run the Avalanche node, run:
+The image should be tagged as `avaplatform/node:xxxxxxxx`, where `xxxxxxxx` is the shortened commit of the Lux source it was built from.
+To run the Lux node, run:

 ```sh
 docker run -ti -p 9650:9650 -p 9651:9651 avaplatform/node:xxxxxxxx /node/build/node
 ```

-## Running Avalanche
+## Running Lux

 ### Connecting to Mainnet

-To connect to the Avalanche Mainnet, run:
+To connect to the Lux Mainnet, run:

 ```sh
 ./build/node